gabrielfalcao/dead-parrot/README.rst

 What is the Dead Parrot ?
 =========================

-Is a RESTful framework based in the declarative approach of Django models, in which you describe a class and it's fields, to be serialized/deserialized in many formats (for now, xml and json).
+Dead Parrot is a RESTful framework based in the declarative approach of Django models, in which you describe a class and its fields, to be serialized/deserialized in many formats (for now, xml and json).

-The project have been concepted to allow the developer to write their own format-style or serializer, deal with data validation and so on, without even needing the whole Django stack.
+The project has been concepted to allow the developer to write their own format-style or serializer, deal with data validation and so on, without even needing the whole Django stack.

-I't have also been concepted to offer a standalone web server, based on cherrypy, to serve the resources, and to consume that resources through a client layer, that's also based in the Django queryset manager.
+It has also been concepted to offer a standalone web server, based on cherrypy, to serve the resources, and to consume those resources through a client layer, that's also based in the Django queryset manager.

 Why "Dead Parrot"
 =================

-In tribute to one of my favorites Monty Python's sketch.
-In the sketch a customer try to exchange his parrot, that have been bought dead, and then he argue with the seller.
+In tribute to one of my favorites Monty Python's sketches.
+In the sketch a customer tries to exchange his parrot, that have been bought dead, and then he argues with the seller.

 Dead Parrot means to become a library to reach both server and client requisites, so it can be the "seller" as server providing a RESTful